jordigomper/react-hooks-assessment/README.md

 You can visit: http://gnomebook.surge.sh

-# Install
+# Get started.

 1. download this repository.
 2. npm install.
+3. npm run dev.
-3. have fun!
+4. have fun!

 # Test

 - npm test.

-# To Do
+# To Do.

 - Add work icons in the Card.
 - In the profile, it will can navigate for others friends profiles.
-- improve the tests.
+- Improve the tests.
+- Add TypeScript.

-# Tech Stack
+# Tech Stack.

 - React 16.8.6